tylrcarr/pro-project-winter-2016/README.md

 *Text in italics is for explanation and can be deleted.*

-SkilStak Pro *[Winter|Fall|Summer] Year*
+SkilStak Pro Winter 2016

-*Change the above for your semester and year.*
+*Name your repo `pro-project-winter-2016` so everyone can find it.

-*Name (or rename) the repo to `pro-project-[winter|fall|summer]-year` so everyone can find it.
 You are welcome to delete the repo after the course ends if you like (assuming you have properly created another project repo, or have in past Pro classes).*

 *Use this repo as a guideline for the minimum required documentation for your Pro project plan.
 You can fork it, but creating your own